Empowering Smallholder Farmers

 At MicroSoleil, we start with people, principles, and soil.

-We are dozens of farmers committed to enriching the soil through natural means.
+We are hundreds of farmers committed to enriching the soil through natural means.
 More join us all the time.

 We use existing social networks, available and sustainable technology and seed capital to add value to crops.
 We provide a framework for networking and training.
 We match buyers and sellers, raw materials and creators.